About this Event

 This event is suitable for CSR leads, corporate managers, youth and community leaders, charity leaders, headteachers and teachers.

-There are 9 different workshops to choose from, each sharing case studies of high impact, high reach inititatives brought to you staff, ambassadors and volunteers of the charity Digitall.
+There are 9 different workshops to choose from, each sharing case studies of high impact, high reach inititatives brought to you by staff, ambassadors and volunteers of the charity Digitall.
 Digitall is a multi-award wining charity, helping underserved, underrepresented and underprivileged young people to enjoy STEM and thrive in their school or community space.

 For attendees booking tickets with the meal option will be supporting the front-of-house and catering students at Swindon College.